halloverden/symfony-security-bundle/README.md

 Authenticators can be used to allow authentication with an access token from your OpenID provider.

-1. Create class that implements `HalloVerden\Security\Interfaces\OauthUserProviderServiceInterface`
+1. Create a class that implements `HalloVerden\Security\Interfaces\OauthUserProviderServiceInterface`
 2. Enable authenticators and the class you want to use as services
     ```yaml
       HalloVerden\Security\Interfaces\OauthUserProviderServiceInterface: